Join 127,111 others on my e-mail list for FREE fitness advice:

 What About Starvation Mode?

-I’m leading with this because the theory that “you’re not eating enough to lose weight” always comes back to the belief that you’ve pushed yourself into so-called “starvation mode”.
+I’m leading with this somewhat controversial statement because the theory behind the whole “you’re not eating enough to lose weight” schtick always leads back to the idea that you’ve somehow forced your body into so-called “starvation mode”.

-This phenomenon is where the body believes it is being attacked (by your diet), so it begins hanging on to every last piece of fat that it can, which makes it impossible for you to lose weight.
+This is a state where the body believes it is being attacked by your diet, so it begins to hang onto every last bit of fat in order to protect itself, and therefore you can’t lose any weight – no matter what you do!

 <